msoicher/country-capital-game/README.md

    background color, and the new selected button to blue.

 6. When there are no buttons left, display a message: 'Congratulations'

+### How to run locally
+1. Clone the repo, cd into it, and run `yarn`
+2. Then, run `yarn run dev` to start the server locally.

+Happy matching!